Kitchen or Not?

-If you’re looking to open a business in the hospitality industry, but are unsure whether it should have a kitchen or not, you’re in the right place!
+If you’re looking to open a business in the hospitality industry but are unsure whether it should have a kitchen or not, you’re in the right place!
 Many breweries, bars, and taprooms are highly profitable even without a kitchen, but a kitchen can also bring a significant amount of additional revenue.

 That’s why we decided to break things down for you.
-Let’s take a more detailed look into whether or not you should add a kitchen to your bar or taproom and also cover some basic questions you should answer before you move forward in either direction.
+Let’s take a more detailed look into whether or not you should add a kitchen to your bar or taproom, and also cover some basic questions you should answer before you move forward in either direction.

 Is It Feasible to Start a Kitchen?

 This is a big question, and it’s important to consider it carefully before making any decisions to move forward.
 A good amount of this will come down to your venue space.
 Do you have the internal capacity to create a kitchen large enough to accommodate a full menu?
-You’ll need to make sure, in as quantitative terms as possible, that you can dedicate a space for a kitchen.
-You’ll then need to make sure things like gas lines and water lines are able to get to this area of your venue to ensure kitchen equipment can function properly.
+You’ll need to make sure, in as quantitative terms as possible, that you can dedicate space for a kitchen.
+You’ll then need to make sure things like gas lines and water lines can get to this area of your venue to ensure kitchen equipment can function properly.

-As you answer these questions, you should also begin to formulate a spatial plan for the way your kitchen would theoretically be set up.
+As you answer these questions, you should also begin to formulate a spatial plan for the way your kitchen would theoretically get set up.
 Where will your fridge be located, as well as freezers, fryers, sinks, etc.?
 You’ll need to evaluate your equipment needs and decide on a format for their placement.
 For example, many kitchens utilize a zone design.